 I have a very fond memory from when I visited Skedaddle’s office in Newcastle in May 2009, but my best Skedaddle memory is the MTB trip we did in Jan 2015 with Paul, Andrew, Steve and other friends across the Andes from Argentina to Chile.
 We only rode single tracks and were supported by horses and gauchos whilst celebrating Paul’s birthday every day!

 7. Tell us your top packing essentials for a cycling holiday?

-My multi tool and swiss knife always comes in handy, as does my rain jacket and Skedaddle buff for the cold Patagonian mornings.
+My multi-tool and swiss knife always come in handy, as does my rain jacket and Skedaddle buff for the cold Patagonian mornings.
 When the sun is shining, I always have my sunglasses and sunscreen for nice Patagonian rides, as well as some Chilean wine of course!

 8. What’s your favourite power snack and why?

 I don’t really like power snacks, gels or power bars… but I do like natural stuff like honey, and here at the Lake District in Chile we have Ulmo honey, that comes from the flowers of this native tree which gives his nectar at the end of every summer!
 1 spoon every morning and you will be invincible.

 9. If you could cycle with anyone (dead or alive!) who would it be?